-The T1600 modem is designed to interface with a wide variety of computer and data communications equipment, and can be used in many applications.
-Since each device has its own specific requirements, the modem is equipped with a wealth of commands and registers which can be set to meet the specific requirements of your system.
+The T3000 modem is designed to interface with a wide variety of computer and data communications equipment, and it can be used in many applications.
+Because each device has its own specific requirements, the modem is equipped with a wealth of commands and registers that you can set to meet the specific requirements of your system.